discretize/discretize-guides/builds/engineer/heal-mechanist/index.md

 The <Specialization name="Mechanist" text="Heal Alacrity Mechanist" /> provides permanent <Boon name="Might" />, <Boon name="Alacrity" />, <Boon name="Fury" />, <Boon name="Regeneration" /> and <Boon name="Vigor" />, as well as some <Boon name="Protection" />.
 It also has access to a small amount of <Boon name="Aegis" />, <Boon name="Stability" /> througt <Skill id="63293"/>.

 It offers a large of healing thanks to <Skill name="Med Kit"/>, <Skill name="Super Elixir"/>, permanent <Boon name="Regeneration"/> and <Boon name="Vigor"/> that you get from <Skill name="Energizing Slam"/>.
 Whenever you use a Jade Golem skill it pumps out as well a small amount of healing when traited with <Trait name="Soothing Detonation"/>.
-You can also provide a huge amount of barrier with <Skill id="63141"/>, <Skill name ="Barrier Signet"/> and <Skill name="Barrier Blast"/> making it nearly permanent.
+You can also provide a huge amount of <Effect name="barrier"/> with <Skill id="63141"/>, <Skill name="Barrier Signet"/> and <Skill name="Barrier Blast"/> maintaing a near permanant uptime on your party.

 <Divider text="Equipment"/>